Overview

-This course is a new Bachelor of Advanced Science (Honours) major available from 2026.
+This course is one of 13 majors offered in the Bachelor of Advanced Science (Honours) degree.

-This is an Advanced Science honours course designed for high-performing students to pursue their interest in space and planetary science through a core of discipline knowledge alongside project-based learning, leadership and entrepreneurship.
+It is designed for high-performing students to pursue their interest in space and planetary science through a core of discipline knowledge, alongside project-based learning, leadership and entrepreneurship.

 You’ll graduate with the expertise and innovation mindset to lead in diverse areas of space research and industry – including space exploration, planetary geology, remote sensing, space system design, space operations, global navigation systems and more.